NimfaOlechka/SimpleCalculator/README.md

 			     with user defined values og searching for maximum value within array.

 GENERAL USAGE NOTES
 ===================

-- Language: Microsoft Visual C# 2017;
+Language: Microsoft Visual C# 2017.

-Requirements:
+REQUIREMENTS:
-   - Administrator rights are required to install Visual Studio;
+   - Administrator rights are required to install Visual Studio.
-   - Microsoft Visual Studio 2017 Version 15.4.1;
+   - Microsoft Visual Studio 2017 Version 15.4.1.
-   - Microsoft .NET Framework Version 4.7.02046 or higher version (Appropriate version will be installed during setup);
+   - Microsoft .NET Framework Version 4.7.02046 or higher version (Appropriate version will be installed during setup).

+   - Download files from GitHub  GitHub: https://github.com/NimfaOlechka/SimpleCalculator.git (you can also copy code from there).

 Supported Operation Systems:
    - Windows 10 version 1507 or higher(LTSB and S are not supported);
    - Windows Server 2016;
-   - Windows 8.1;
+   - Windows 8.1.

 Hardware:
 - 1.8 GHz or faster processor.
 Dual-core or better recommended
 - 2 GB of RAM; 4 GB of RAM recommended (2.5 GB minimum if running on a virtual machine)